misspent/Darkened/README.md

 * **[XYZenix](https://github.com/XYZenix)**'s DragNDrop Modals.
 * **[Nyria](https://github.com/NYRI4)**'s Discolored & no-scrollbars Imports + Used Comfy theme as a base.
 * A friend who shall not be named.
-* Used, took inspiration and or edited some snippets from other themes/servers; thanks Gibbu, ClearVision & Couve + others.
+* Used, took inspiration and or edited some snippets from other themes/servers; thanks Gibbu, ClearVision, Couve & others.

 <h1 align="center">📷 More Screenshots</h1>